-As I come from business background, I wanted to get into some kind of business.
-But, I recently lost around 10 lacs in a business I started in partnership of my friend.
-Business plan was good but somehow it did not worked out as per the plans.
-I learnt a important lesson that “Slow and steady wins the race” .
+As I come from a business background, I wanted to get into some kind of business.
+But, I recently lost around 10 lacs in a business I started in partnership with my friend.
+A business plan was good but somehow it did not work out as per the plans.
+I learned an important lesson that “Slow and steady wins the race” .

-One should always have a plan B in life, like what will I do if tomorrow my company kicks me out, I have plans like starting a business, someone in IT may be look at re-skilling or someone can survive on rent/dividend etc etc.
+One should always have a plan B in life, like what will I do if tomorrow my company kicks me out, I have plans like starting a business, someone in IT may be looking at re-skilling or someone can survive on rent/dividend, etc.

-There should be a little basket for every goal, like a plot of land for my daughter’s marriage which I will not touch, in my case, we thought that the running money in the business would be sufficient enough to meet all kind of expenses or emergencies.
+There should be a little basket for every goal, as a plot of land for my daughter’s marriage which I will not touch, in my case, we thought that the running money in the business would be sufficient enough to meet all kinds of expenses or emergencies.

-All this is a part of financial planning, so even if you are very talented today and earning much more than you require for your expense, you may feel that financial planning is for poor or middle class ,but that thought is not right.
+All this is a part of financial planning, so even if you are very talented today and earning much more than you require for your expense, you may feel that financial planning is for the poor or middle class, but that thought is not right.
 In fact when the going is good; that’s the best time to amass assets.

-One of my father’s friend with similar profile, good business which subsequently went bust had a lot of good shares like HUL, SBI at IPO pricing (imagine HUL @10 INR) and he never sold.
-Can you believe he gifted AUDI to his daughter only from the wealth created by equities (he showed us the demat slip the day he sold shares).
+One of my father’s friends with a similar profile, good business which subsequently went bust had a lot of good shares like HUL, SBI at IPO pricing (imagine HUL @10 INR) and he never sold.
+Can you believe he gifted AUDI to his daughter only from the wealth created by equities (he showed us the Demat slip the day he sold shares)?

 If you are low in wealth right now, then I have just 2 things to say